-There are plenty of reasons to work on your home’s curb appeal whether you’re thinking of listing it for sale or simply updating your family home.
-While many architectural designs naturally lend themselves to certain looks, a flat front home can be uniquely challenging to style.
+There are plenty of reasons to work on your home’s curb appeal, whether you’re considering listing it for sale or simply updating your family home.
+While many architectural designs naturally lend themselves to certain looks, a flat-front home can be uniquely challenging to style.

-Many flat front home designs have unique and distinctive architectural designs.
-But without the right design TLC, these lovely looks can end up looking devoid of character and charm.
+Many flat-front home designs have unique and distinctive architectural designs.
+But without the right design TLC, these lovely looks can end up devoid of character and charm.

 Common types of homes with a flat front: